NicTanghe/bevy_fvo/readme.md

 A grid-based navigation technique that first calculates the minimum “cost” from every cell to a target, then turns those costs into a field of simple direction vectors.
 Units just sample the vector under their feet each step to follow an optimal path with almost no per-unit computation.

-### Okay, but what the heck is **Boid-Based Collision Avoidance**?
+### Okay, but what the heck is **Feasible Velocity Obstacle (FVO) steering**?

-A lightweight, local steering technique where each unit blends three factors—steering away from too-close neighbors (separation), matching their heading (alignment), and moving toward the group’s center (cohesion)—to naturally avoid collisions and maintain smooth, flock-like motion.
+FVO searches for a reachable velocity that stays outside predicted collision cones over a short horizon (see https://motion.cs.umn.edu/r/FVO/icra15.pdf).
+Each agent nudges its velocity away from imminent collision trajectories while respecting its own speed and acceleration limits, then blends that with the preferred flowfield direction.

 ### Sounds cool, but wouldn't applying those forces be exponentially expensive?

 Actually, no. The Bevy Pathfinding crate features a powerful spatial partitioning (or bucketing) optimization.
 When you initialize the grid using: `app.insert_resource(Grid::new(BUCKETS, MAP_GRID, CELL_SIZE));`, you include a **BUCKETS** value.
-The grid is split equally into this BUCKETS value, so each boid is applying forces against other boids in the **same bucket**. *Nice.*
+The grid is split equally into this BUCKETS value, so each agent only evaluates neighbors that share nearby buckets. *Nice.*

 Be sure to play around with the example(s) and adjust the BUCKETS value.
 Then use the debug UI to visualize the buckets.